samhippo/mpv-scripts/README.md

 #### Usage
 Activating this command will remove all entires from the current playlist that are not video files.
 This is useful when the playlist has unwanted file types (images, music, etc).
 ## ▶️  &nbsp; custom-osc.lua
+A clean minimal OSC (on screen controller) desgined to use the entire window.

+The following image depicts where on screen to click the mouse.
 ![](screenshots/osc_image3.png)
 #### Installation
 1. Copy [custom-osc.lua](custom-osc.lua) to your mpv scripts directory.